 Paras and Moto Interview (LEGO® Masters)

 Following their elimination from LEGO® Masters USA, season two True North Bricks caught up with Paras and Moto for an interview about their time on the show.
-Along with fellow Recognized LEGO® Fan Media outlets Brickset, Brothers Brick, and BZ Power, we chatted about their experiences and reflections about everything that went down.
+Along with fellow Recognized LEGO® Fan Media outlets Brothers Brick, Bricks King Podcast, Brickset, BZ Power, and TalkBricks, we chatted about their experiences and reflections about everything that went down.
 The interview lasted almost 45 minutes over Zoom, so pull up a chair, a refreshing beverage, and enjoy!

 Until next time,

 What was the biggest problem that you had to work through during the construction of your hat?

 Paras: The entire show is about bringing engineering or technical ability with creativity and storytelling, all together.
 Creating that hat was the most difficult build I’ve ever had to undertake, especially given the time pressure, the cameras, the lights, and seeing everybody else’s builds.
 Their extraordinary level of creativity is amazing.
 We tried our best.
 Moto and I talked about it quite a bit.
 We’re learners and we try to learn from experience.
 The snake with the head was definitely top heavy, and the brim of the hat was malleable.
 Putting the two together was a challenge, especially when you start walking down a runway, you start lifting it, you start imposing inertia from these different pieces.
 It’s a lot to expect for that thing to stay together the way we had done it.